AuDigitalHealth/ci-fhir-r4/pages/DiagnosticReport/_includes/servicerequest-imag-report-1-intro.md

 #### Order Details for Diagnostic Imaging Report
-The purpose of this profile is to represent key elements of clinical relevance of a request for an imaging diagnostic investigation in a diagnostic imaging report context.
+The purpose of this profile is to represent key elements of clinical relevance of a request for a diagnostic imaging investigation in a diagnostic report context.
 This profile is intended to support the electronic exchange of diagnostic imaging reports between healthcare providers, and between healthcare providers and the My Health Record system infrastructure in Australia.

 The context of this profile is reporting.